Clinical Translational Core

 Clinical Research Consultation

-This service assists investigators with obtaining access by providing information for researchers to organized clinical populations, registries, and UCEDD EMR.
-Dr. Bennett also provides critical consults on special considerations for patient recruitment and community outreach in IDD populations, assistance with the design of consent documents for participation in research, and consultation on special ethical consideration for intervention trials on subjects with IDD.
+Clinical Research Consultation assists investigators with obtaining access by providing information for researchers to organized clinical populations, registries, and UCEDD EMR.
+This service also provides critical consults on special considerations for patient recruitment and community outreach in IDD populations, assistance with the design of consent documents for participation in research, and consultation on special ethical consideration for intervention trials on subjects with IDD.

 The Educational Program consists of several types of activities: (1) symposia on translational research progress, (2) educational lectures on core services, (3) lectures on special topics in IDD clinical research and, (4) Collaborative Research Area (CRA) focused symposia.
 The most effective type of education is often the demonstration of research progress which is manifested in an annual research symposium.